Lucasvdm/CapstoneProject/README.md

 Runnable .jar available in the dist.zip file.
 Almost entirely written by me, with some templates given by my teacher for some of the ViewController files.

-Implements the Beads audio library for Java.
+Uses the Beads audio library for Java.